Opioid Crisis Response

 Check out these related resources:

-If you have other questions or want to speak to someone about how HMA can help your organization with some of these ideas, please contact Jean Glossa or Erin Russell.
+If you have other questions or want to speak to someone about how HMA can help your organization with some of these ideas, please contact our featured experts.

-HMA presented at 2024 Opioid & Fentanyl Abuse Management Forum in New Orleans
+HMA presents at 2024 Opioid & Fentanyl Abuse Management Forum in New Orleans

 HMA Principal Teresa Garate, PhD presents at the 2024 Opioid & Fentanyl Abuse Management Forum sponsored by the World Conference Forum.
 She is standing at the front of a room next to a screen.